Ford begins probe into whether gas mileage was overstated

 The problems do not involve "defeat device" software that activates pollution controls for emissions tests and turns them off on the road, according to Ford.
 For years, Volkswagen used a defeat device to cheat on diesel emissions tests until they were caught by university researchers and a nonprofit organization.
 Ford said the investigation is focused on vehicles with gasoline engines.

 In an interview, Pittel said it's too early to tell how widespread the problem is or if it goes beyond 2017 models.
 "We're just going to go where the investigation takes us," she said.
 "We will be very, very thorough."

+Most emissions and mileage tests are done by automakers and spot-checked for accuracy by the EPA and California.
+The tests are done on a dynamometer, which is a treadmill-like device, and the mathematical model makes calculations for "road load," which is drag from wind, tire rolling resistance, drag from engine-driven devices and other factors.

+"We have identified potential concerns with how we calculate road load," Pittel said.